 The fear of Yahuwah means having the same heart attitude toward the heavenly Father as King David did!
 And though King David had his flaws, weaknesses, and sins, just as we all do, David maintained his fear of Yahuwah by always repenting, and returning to walking according to Yah’s truth!

 Before we go further, let’s point out that the kind of fear we are exhorted to have toward God is not one of slavish dread or punishment!
-Rather, it is the kind of fear that is good and healthy, and springs from a genuine respect and understanding of Yahuwah’s great love and care for His children.
+Rather, it is the kind of fear that is good and healthy, because it springs from a genuine respect for Yahuwah, and because we have a confident conviction of His great love and care for His children.